satadrubasu/python-devops/python3-basic.md

 ### 2.1 str ( String Literals) ( Is Unicode UTF-8 supports all languages ) <a name="collections_str"></a>

    Key Note : String are immutable in python too.
 So to capitalize a variable you have to catch the return.
+   String supports slicing as they implement the sequence protocol

    ```
    name = 'satadru'
    capitalized_name = name.capitalize()